gandolphinnn/npm_graphics2/README.md

 <!-- USAGE EXAMPLES -->

 ## Usage
-This package have 2 files: Style.ts and Index.ts.
+This package have 2 source files: Style.ts and Index.ts.
 Style.ts is used to modify the style of the CnvElements (see Index > CnvElements).
 You don't need to import this file because it's already exported by Index.ts.
 Index.ts contains multiple types, enums and classes to draw and write inside the canvas.
 The HTML canvas is managed by the MainCanvas Singleton.
 Coord, Angle. //WIP Usage documentation

-### Style
+### Style.ts
 <details>
 <summary>Color</summary>
 The Color class represents a color in RGBA format (Red, Green, Blue, Alpha).